 Even the smallest construction firms can benefit from using construction management analytics to dive into their data sets for further insights.
 Specifically, data from sensors, drones, emails, design plans, and weather data can be impactful.

 When it comes to individual and team performance, data can be a significant productivity driver.
 Armed with data from the previous project, your GC management team can target areas for improvement.
-Consider this scenario and use case: using sensors (capturing readings on stress, temperature, humidity, and other factors) firms can track equipment and material movement to identify weaknesses in the construction site environment.
+Consider this scenario and use case: using sensors (capturing readings on stress, temperature, humidity, and other factors), firms can track equipment and material movement to identify weaknesses in the construction site environment.

-Consider worksite drones that can quickly gather millions of pieces of data, greatly reducing the labor and time involved in producing accurate surveys while eliminating much of the human error involved in the process.
+Consider worksite drones that can quickly gather millions of pieces of data, significantly reducing the labor and time involved in producing accurate surveys while eliminating much of the human error involved in the process.